History of JetBlue in Timeline

 September 18, 2014: Dave Barger Announces Resignation

-On September 18, 2014, Dave Barger announced his resignation from JetBlue, effective February 16, 2015, following reports of investor and board dissatisfaction with his performance.
+On September 18, 2014, Dave Barger announced his resignation from JetBlue, effective February 16, 2015, following reports of investor and board dissatisfaction.
 He was replaced by Robin Hayes.

-In 2014, JetBlue introduced its version of a business class cabin, called Mint, originally available only on transcontinental domestic routes on select Airbus A321s.
-The seat design includes fully lie-flat seats, some with sliding panels for more privacy.
+In 2014, JetBlue introduced its version of a business class cabin, called Mint, on transcontinental domestic routes on select Airbus A321s.

 2014: Mint Service Begins

-In 2014, JetBlue's Mint service began, utilizing Airbus A321-200 aircraft which feature winglets, lie-flat seats, and moveable partitions to create small suites.
-The planes were configured with 16 business-class seats and 143 economy seats.
+In 2014, JetBlue's Mint service began, utilizing the Airbus A321-200 aircraft, which featured winglets, lie-flat seats, and moveable partitions for creating small suites.

-Dave Barger's resignation came into effect on February 16, 2015, and he was replaced by Robin Hayes.
+On February 16, 2015, Dave Barger officially resigned from his position at JetBlue and was replaced by Robin Hayes.

-On May 6, 2015, JetBlue was one of the first airlines to be granted a license to commence charter flights to Cuba, with flights departing from New York City.
+On May 6, 2015, JetBlue was one of the first airlines to receive a license to operate charter flights to Cuba from New York City.

-July 3, 2015: Weekly Charter Service to Cuba Begins
+July 3, 2015: JetBlue Begins Weekly Charter Service to Cuba

-During the first few days of July 2015, JetBlue started charging for bags in certain booking classes.
-The cost was $20 for the first bag and $35 for the second, leaving Southwest Airlines the only major U.S. carrier to not charge for bags.
+In July 2015, JetBlue began charging for checked bags in certain booking classes, with fees of $20 for the first bag and $35 for the second.
+This made Southwest Airlines the only major U.S. carrier not charging for bags at the time.

-In February 2016, JetBlue established JetBlue Technology Ventures (JTV), its venture capital subsidiary, with the primary objective of investing in and partnering with early-stage startups in the travel, hospitality, and transportation space.
+In February 2016, JetBlue Technology Ventures (JTV) was established as JetBlue's venture capital subsidiary to invest in and partner with early-stage startups in the travel, hospitality, and transportation space.

-In July 2016, JetBlue announced that commercial flights from the United States to Cuba would commence in late August.
+In July 2016, JetBlue announced it would begin commercial flights from the United States to Cuba in late August.

 On August 31, 2016, JetBlue Flight 387 became the first scheduled commercial flight between the United States and Cuba in 55 years, flying from Fort Lauderdale–Hollywood International Airport to Abel Santamaría Airport in Santa Clara.